ckb-next/ckb-next/README.md

 ------------

 - The system tray icon doesn't always appear in Linux.
 Apparently this is a known Qt bug.
 To bring ckb back after hiding it, re-run the application.
+- When starting the driver on OSX, the Terminal window sometimes gets spammed with enter keys.
+You can stop it by unplugging and replugging the keyboard or by moving the poll rate switch.